-Shoalhaven City Council intends to monitor and review the Shoalhaven 2030 Affordable Housing Strategy on an annual basis with 12 key performance indicators.
-At the end of each calendar year following the implementation of the strategy, Shoalhaven City Council will prepare a short report outlining the progress towards each action and estimated completion year by the end of the year listed.
+Shoalhaven City Council intends to monitor and review the Shoalhaven Affordable Housing Strategy 2024 on an annual basis with 12 key performance indicators.
+At the end of each calendar year following the implementation of the Strategy, Shoalhaven City Council will prepare a short report outlining the progress towards each action and estimated completion year by the end of the year listed.
+The Strategy will be implemented collaboratively with stakeholders and Council will present progress with key stakeholders and collaboration partners such as industry bodies con community housing providers.